Skip to content

 self._enter_persist_phase(current_time, "target_change")

-elif self._persist_phase_active and (not phase_active_now):
+elif phase_active_prev and (not phase_active_now):

 # Active -> inactive transition: schedule a shorter persist.